youwen5/web/routes/+now.typ

 = Done and still doing

 - I'm gonna be in Boston/Cambridge between Sep.
 7th and 15th!
-Please reach out if you're in the area.
-I'll be at HackMIT too!
+Please reach out if you're nearby!
+I'm mostly going to be hanging around the MIT/Harvard area.
+I'll be a hacker at #link("https://hackmit.org/")[HackMIT] too!

 = Future